 So, I’m secure enough with my inner-42-year-old to pull out my severely old-school calendar (it’s written on in two colors of pen).
 And seriously, if I have to put a recurring event into my calendar in pen, I really think about the time I’m committing.
 There’s no “auto-click and schedule”; it’s a conscious decision.

-And think about the notes you used to take in high school or college, and the many ways that they were often superior to notes taken on a laptop: when handwriting, we naturally make more important things bigger or darker, and we physically connect information with arrows or put boxes around important points – all things that are possible in Word or many other applications, and yet are also things at which your actual hands are really kind of better and more automatic.
+And think about the notes you used to take in high school or college, and the many ways that they were often superior to notes taken on a laptop: when handwriting, we naturally make more important things bigger or darker, and we physically connect information with arrows or put boxes around important points – all things that are possible in many apps, and yet are also things at which your actual hands are really kind of better and more automatic.

 We all like cool devices (I’ve been shaving my legs digitally for months now), but don’t be afraid to go retro for your own personal productivity.
 For more on low-fi creativity and productivity, try Dan Roam’s The Back of the Napkin.